 Where the financial asset is transferred then in that case financial asset is derecognised only if substantially all risks and rewards of ownership of the financial asset is transferred.
-Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognised.
+Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset.